 You can imagine the difference between a suit from a mass-market chain store and a custom-tailored one.
 The latter sits perfectly, does not crease in odd places and you personally chose those cool cuff buttons.

 The same is true with CRM software.
 Pre-made solutions seem to be packed with a lot of features.
 Yet a closer examination often leads to unpleasant discoveries – the majority of those do not suit your business processes.
-Extra features often equal to additional complexity, which, in turn, means more time spent on CRM adoption, frustrations and extensive staff training.
+Extra features are often equal to additional complexity, which, in turn, means more time spent on CRM adoption, frustrations, and extensive staff training.

 Here’s the deal – with a pre-made CRM you are likely to waste a lot of time on figuring out how to use the new bloated software, configuring and deploying everything and paying the top bucks for getting through all the features you actually don’t need.
+That is unless it’s something specialized and focused, like a Magento CRM system that’s made just for online retailers.

 Maybe you should change your operations model to fit into the proposed CRM?